 Even my 8-year old who vocally detests anything involving “cooked fruit” gobbled this up.
 I’m sure the double scoop of vanilla ice cream on top didn’t hurt, but still.
 I consider it a cobbler victory.

-- 8 cups (about 30 ounces) fresh strawberries, green tops removed, washed and dried very well (see note above about how to cut)
+- 8 cups (about 30 ounces) fresh strawberries, green tops removed, washed and dried very well (see note about how to cut)

 - 2/3 cup (5 ounces) granulated sugar